National AI Awards 2025Discover AI's trailblazers! Join us to celebrate innovation and nominate industry leaders.

 • Experience applying AI to biological problems, especially protein design or genomics

-• Proven success in leading AI research projects and translating research into applications
+• Proven success in leading AI research and translating it into practical applications

 • Excellent communication skills for diverse audiences

-• Experience training large generative models on HPC GPUs or cloud platforms (AWS, Lambda, Azure)
+• Experience training large generative models on HPC GPUs or cloud platforms like AWS, Lambda, Azure

 • Strategic planning abilities